secure your halal certification in indonesia now

 Halal Certification Issuing Body in Indonesia

-As mentioned above, the National Body of Halal Assurance (BPJPH) will be the highest authority to issue halal certificates to businesses, starting from October 2019.
-Besides, MUI, as one of the highest authorities on Islamic affairs in Indonesia, will be in charge of issuing the Halal fatwa and setting up the halal compliance standard.
+As mentioned above, the National Body of Halal Assurance (BPJPH) will be the highest authority to issue halal certificates to businesses starting in October 2019.
+Besides, MUI, one of the highest authorities on Islamic affairs in Indonesia, will be in charge of issuing the Halal fatwa and setting up the halal compliance standard.

-There are two major authorities under MUI — The Food, Drug and Cosmetics Assessment Agency (LPPOM), and MUI Fatwa Committee.
-Both of them are in charge of the halal audit, assessment, and declaration.
+Two major authorities are under MUI — The Food, Drug and Cosmetics Assessment Agency (LPPOM) and the MUI Fatwa Committee.
+They are in charge of the halal audit, assessment, and declaration.

 Halal Process Verification

-Although BPJPH is responsible for halal certificates issuance, the process of verifying if a product is halal will be done by the Halal Inspection Institution or Lembaga Pemeriksa Halal (LPH) in Indonesian.
-LPH will inspect and check if the production process, raw materials, and storage are halal – both inside and outside the manufacturing facilities.
+Although BPJPH is responsible for halal certificate issuance, the process of verifying if a product is halal will be done by the Halal Inspection Institution or Lembaga Pemeriksa Halal (LPH) in Indonesian.
+LPH will inspect and check if the production process, raw materials, and storage are halal inside and outside the manufacturing facilities.

 To perform the verification operation, LPH must first be accredited by BPJPH.
-Then, the approved LPH needs to employ a minimum of 3 inspectors, is equipped with its own laboratory.
-If the LPH does not have its own laboratory, it can cooperate with another party with a laboratory.
+Then, the approved LPH needs to employ a minimum of 3 inspectors equipped with its laboratory.
+If the LPH does not have its laboratory, it can cooperate with another party with a laboratory.

 Halal Certification Process in Indonesia

-It is important for businesses to know that all non-registered halal products will be deemed as non-halal this year (2019) with the enactment of the new halal law.
+With the enactment of the new halal law, businesses need to know that all non-registered halal products will be deemed as non-halal this year (2019).

 Noticeably, to certify your halal products in Indonesia makes a lot of sense.
 Halal labeling on products seems to be a lot more appealing to Muslims who try to avoid any possibility of consuming or getting into touch with haram products.

-While the process of halal certification in Indonesia might seem tedious and burdensome due to the paperwork to comply with the requirements, the procedure could be a simple one with Cekindo’s registration assistance:
+While the process of halal certification in Indonesia might seem tedious and burdensome due to the paperwork to comply with the requirements, the procedure could be a simple one with InCorp Indonesia’s registration assistance:

 1. Fulfilling MS23000 halal requirements related to raw materials, products, and manufacturing process, and then with the implementation of Halal Assurance System (HAS).

-2. Getting ready all documents required for the application of halal certification.
-You will have to submit the documents to Cekindo, together with the halal certification contract fee and registration fee.
+2. You were getting ready with all the documents required for the application of halal certification.
+You must submit the documents to us, along with the halal certification contract fee and registration fee.
 We will organize the documents for you to comply with the submission requirements.

-3. Filling out documents as required by the LLPOM-MUI during the registration process, according to your certification status.
-You need to submit the dossier to Cekindo as well for LLPOM-MUI to process.
+3. Fill out documents as required by the LLPOM-MUI during the registration process, according to your certification status.
+You also need to submit the dossier to us for LLPOM-MUI to process.

-4. Cekindo will provide guidance for pre-audit, audit, and post-audit assessments, as well as lab analysis to ensure conformity.
+4. InCorp Indonesia will guide pre-audit, audit, post-audit assessments, and lab analysis to ensure conformity.

 5. Products fulfill HAS requirements and LLPOM-MUI lab analysis.